Braneworlds in Horndeski gravity: Conclusions

 \section{Conclusions}

 In this paper we have addressed the problem of localizing gravity in braneworlds solutions found in Horndeski gravity.
-We found numerical solutions and approximated explicit solutions.
-The parameter that deviates such theory of gravity in relation to Einstein gravity controls the localization of four-dimensional gravity in a non-trivial way as can be easily checked directly in the induced Newtonian potential.
-Interestingly for sufficiently large $\eta$ the four-dimensional gravity is safely localized on the brane.
-This is also the regime where one can easily find explicit braneworlds solutions.
-It was in this regime that we restricted ourselves to the analysis of the Newtonian potential.
-Further studies for arbitrary values of $\eta$ should be addressed elsewhere.
+Such solutions were found through the formalism applied to Horndeski gravity as well as to $f(R)$, $f(R,T)$ theories \cite{Afonso:2007zz,Moraes:2016gpe}.
+The idea behind from this formalism concerns in reducing the equations of motion to first-order equations, which simplifies the solution of the problem from both analytical and numerical perspective.
+In our prescription we show that numerical solutions was very important to check that the warp factor signalizes the existence of an asymmetric brane and with the Horndeski gravity fluctuations we provide the graviton zero mode, that is, we find metastable gravity.
+The $\eta$ parameter that deviates such theory of gravity in relation to Einstein gravity controls the localization of four-dimensional gravity in a non-trivial way as can be easily checked directly in the induced Newtonian potential.